Acosix/alfresco-simple-content-stores/README.md

 - "Selector Property" content store which routes content to different backing content stores based on the value of a specific single-valued text property (similar to Enterprise store selector aspect store but configurable for any property)
 - deduplicating content store which uses hash / message digest mechanism to construct content URLs and ensure that stored content is unique (no two files in storage a binary identical)
+- "better" file content store allowing use of custom store protocols to better differentiate content via URLs and support better orphan handling in routing stores

 The following store types are planned at this time:
 - compressing store which transparently (un)compresses content to/from storage